 Articles on this site may include embedded content (e.g. videos, images, articles etc.).

 Embedded content from other websites behaves in the exact same way as if the visitor has visited the other website.

 This website uses Google Analytics.
 Google Analytics is an online programme that collects data about visitors to websites.
 It doesn’t personally identify users or associate IP addresses with individual people or other data held by Google unless you want it to.

 - Pages that users visit.

 - How users access websites (referral, direct, search).

 - Interests of users.

 - Browser and device used to access websites.

-- Flow through a website (other pages visited on this website).
+- The traffic flow through a website (other pages visited on this website).